int-brain-lab/ibl-changepoint/README.md

 ### Troubleshooting

-The IBL change-point toolbox is work in progress, so for any question please drop me an email at <luigi.acerbi@unige.ch>.
+The IBL change-point toolbox is work in progress, and I plan to extend the documentation where needed.
+In the meanwhile, for any question please drop me an email at <luigi.acerbi@unige.ch>.

-#### License
+### License

-The IBL change-point toolbox is released under the terms of the MIT license.
+The IBL change-point toolbox is released under the terms of the [MIT license](https://github.com/int-brain-lab/ibl-changepoint/blob/master/LICENSE).